Purnell Model for Cultural Competence: History and description

 The Purnell Model for Cultural Competence was developed by Larry D. Purnell and Betty J. Paulanka, as an outline to classify and arrange elements that have an effect on the culture of an individual.
 The framework uses an ethnographic method to encourage cultural awareness and appreciation in relation to healthcare.
-It offers a basis for individual's providing care to gain knowledge around concepts and features that relate to various cultures in anticipation of assisting the performance of culturally competent care in clinical settings.
+It offers a basis for individuals providing care to gain knowledge around concepts and features that relate to various cultures in anticipation of assisting the performance of culturally competent care in clinical settings.
 The model has been recognised as a way to integrate transcultural proficiency into the execution of nursing and in “primary, secondary and tertiary” environments.

 Cultural competence has been described as a process, which is constantly occurring and through which one slowly advances from lacking knowledge to developing it.
 An individual begins as unconsciously unskilled due to their absence of personal knowledge that they are lacking awareness about other cultures.
 Next, an individual becomes aware of their incompetence due to their acknowledgement that they have insufficient comprehension of other cultures.
 Individuals then become deliberately competent (through learning about others’ cultures) so that they are able to apply personalised interventions.
 Finally, individuals gradually become oblivious to their competence due to their ability to instinctively provide patients with culturally competent care.

 In multicultural societies, it is becoming essential for healthcare professionals to be able to provide culturally competent care due to the results of enhanced personal health, as well as the health of the overall population.
 The greater the overall knowledge a health practitioner has about cultures, the better their ability is to conduct evaluations and in turn provide culturally competent suggestions to patients.
 Purnell's model requires the caregiver to contemplate the distinct identities of each patient and their views towards their treatment and care.